risk-first/website/menagerie/Schedule-Risk.md

 You need to consider how long your staff are going to be around, especially if you have [Key Man Risk](https://en.wikipedia.org/wiki/Key_person_insurance#Key_person_definition) on some of them.
 You also can't rely on getting the [best staff for failing projects](Agency-Risk).

-## Student Syndrome

-[Student Syndrome](https://en.wikipedia.org/wiki/Student_syndrome) is, according to Wikipedia:

-> "Student syndrome refers to planned procrastination, when, for example, a student will only start to apply themselves to an assignment at the last possible moment before its deadline."   - _[Wikipedia](https://en.wikipedia.org/wiki/Student_syndrome)_

-Arguably, there is good psychological, evolutionary and risk-based reasoning behind procrastination:  the further in the future the **Deadline Risk** is, the more we discount it.
-If we're only ever mitigating our _biggest risks_, then deadlines in the future don't matter so much, do they?
-And, putting efforts into mitigating future risks that _might not arise_ is wasted effort.

-Or at least, that's the argument.
-If you're [Discounting the Future To Zero](Risk-Theory) then you'll be pulling all-nighters in order to deliver any assignment.

-So, the problem with **Student Syndrome** is that the _very mitigation_ for [Schedule Risk](Schedule-Risk) (allowing more time) is an [Attendant Risk](Glossary#attendant-risk) that _causes_ [Schedule Risk](Schedule-Risk):   you'll work towards the new, generous deadline more slowly, and you'll end up revealing [Hidden Risk](Glossary#Hidden-Risk) _later_ than you would have with the original, pressing deadline ... and you end up being late because of them.

-We'll look at mitigations for this in [Prioritisation](Prioritisation).

 ## Red-Queen Risk

 ![Red Queen Risk](images/generated/red-queen-risk.png)

-A more specific formulation of [Schedule Risk](Schedule-Risk) is **Red Queen Risk**, which is that whatever you build at the start of the project will go slowly more-and-more out of date as the project goes on.
+A more specific formulation of [Schedule Risk](Schedule-Risk) is [Red Queen Risk](Schedule-Risk#red-queen-risk), which is that whatever you build at the start of the project will go slowly more-and-more out of date as the project goes on.

 This is named after the Red Queen quote from Alice in Wonderland: